The ideal polities of Plato and Aristotle

 Conclusions

-In both ideal polities by Plato and Aristotle there is a special group of professional warriors, which is connected with the ruling group.
-Furthermore, none of the productive groups are actively involved, or even represented, in the government.
+In both Plato's and Aristotle's ideal polities, there is a special group of professional warriors connected to the ruling group.
+Furthermore, none of the productive groups is actively involved in, or even represented by, the government.

 Both philosopher recognise the importance of education in their ideal polities, though for different reasons.
 In Plato’s polity, the public education system decides and imposes social stratification.
 In Aristotle’s polity, however, the education system teaches the citizens to be ethical/moral, which is of great importance to the broader flourishing (eudaemonia) of the society.

 Finally, Aristotle sees that justice is the correct application of the polity’s principles by its rulers.
-By contrast, Plato sees that the correct function of his polity, which includes justice, is inherent in the nature of his polity's design.
-In other words, although Aristotle’s ideal polity is regulated by its governors, Plato’s polity is designed with such wisdom, that injustice is unnatural and unlikely to occur.
+By contrast, Plato sees that the correct function of his polity, which includes justice, is inherent in the nature of his polity’s design.
+In other words, although Aristotle’s ideal polity is regulated by its governors, Plato’s polity is designed with such wisdom that injustice is unnatural and unlikely to occur.

 Bibliography